carolinebnguyen/memento/README.md

 ## Tech Stack

-- MongoDB
+- DynamoDB
 - Express
 - React
 - Node.js

-# How to Start Front End
+# How to Start App

-1. Run `npm i`
+1. Run `npm run frontend-dev` to start the front end
-2. Run `npm start`
+2. Run `npm run backend-dev` to start the back end
-3. If localhost did not automatically start up, navigate to http://localhost:3000.